Michigan Senior Assistance Programs, Benefits, and Grants (2026)

 • 10.4% receive SNAP benefits

-• Transportation barriers: Many rural counties lack public transit
+• Transportation barriers: many rural counties have limited or no public transit.

 Program Monthly Benefit Income Limit Wait Time Priority Focus